Faith at a distance: new restrictions for Alberta places of worship | CBC News

 Last week, Dr. Deena Hinshaw said places of worship remained exempt from restrictions on large gatherings to allow people to maintain some of their daily routines, but she said that has changed due to evidence community transmission of COVID-19 is occurring in Alberta.

-Dr. Hinshaw said at the province's COVID-19 public health update at 4:30 p.m. that moving forward all mass gatherings of 250 people should be cancelled, as well as any event that have more than 50 attendees and expect to include high-risk populations, critical infrastructure staff or elderly people in large groups should also be cancelled.
+Dr. Hinshaw said at the province's COVID-19 public health update at 4:30 p.m. that moving forward all mass gatherings of 250 people should be cancelled, as well as any events that have more than 50 attendees and expect to include high-risk populations, critical infrastructure staff or elderly people in large groups.

 Churches, mosques and temples can remain open, but will have to follow guidelines of social distancing and risk mitigation is in place.